Development Encyclopaedia 2022 Banner

 Intra-city, provincial buses, and intercountry travels

 Most of the intra-city buses in the capital city and other cities in the country are run by private individuals, but at a very small scale.
-On the other hand, almost all of the provincial bus and intercountry transportation between neighbouring countries is run by the government.
-A private company can step in to fill the gaps.
-This will drastically improve the transportation sector in the country, and healthy profits can be made.
+On the other hand, almost all of the provincial bus and intercountry transportation between neighbouring countries remain as a huge potential for private investment.
+The new SLPTA with its new public transport regulator mandate is working on ways to improve the transportation sector in the country, and help private transport operators make healthy profits.

-There is a need for a reliable, safe and less expensive sea transport system in Sierra Leone, a large proportion of people who commute from Lungi to the mainland risk their lives on a daily basis, because of the lack of a reliable form of transportation.
+There is a need for a reliable, safe and less expensive sea transportation system in Sierra Leone, a large proportion of people who commute from Lungi to the mainland risk their lives on a daily basis, because of the lack of a reliable form of transportation.
 An investment on ferries and smaller passenger boats is needed.
-Passenger boats will also be used for tourism purposes (island hopping and other leisure activities) A private company can elevate or totally remove the challenges faced by people on a daily basis.
-Passenger boats can also be used to transport people to neighbouring countries, this can be a cheaper of a more reliable alternative.
+Passenger boats will also be used for tourism purposes (island hopping and other leisure activities.
+Passenger boats can also be used to transport people to neighboring countries, this can be a cheaper or more reliable alternative.

 Spare Parts and vehicle repairs, and maintenance

 Investing in importation or manufacturing of vehicle spare parts, vehicle repairs and maintenance will help boost the sector.
-Companies investing in this sub-sector will see a healthy growth margin, especially when following investments in “Intra-city, provincial buses, and intercountry travels” and “Sea Transport Vehicles”.
+Companies investing in this sub-sector will see a healthy growth margin, especially when following investments in intra-city, provincial buses, intercountry travels and sea transportation vessels.
 Such companies can also get government contracts for the maintenance and repairs of government owned vehicles.

 QUICK LINKS